AryanShivapuram/MotiMate/README.md

 ### Setup

 - Ensure Node.js is installed on your deviece.
-- Clone the Project => in your terminal, type
+- Clone the Project in your terminal.
+Type:

   ```
   git clone https://github.com/AryanShivapuram/MotiMate.git
   cd MotiMate/